Ääntäminen

 - A strip of material wrapped around things to hold them together.

-- A type of orchestra originally playing janissary music; i.e. marching band.
+- A type of orchestra originally playing janissary music; an instance of this type.

 - A narrow strip of cloth or other material on clothing, to bind, strengthen, or ornament it.